MECHANICAL ENGINEERING (MEGN)

 MEGN385.
 INTRODUCTION TO CNC AND CAM PROGRAMMING.
 1.0 Semester Hr.

 This course will guide students through the process of machining parts on a 3-axis CNC (computer numeric-controlled) milling machine.
 The code for the CNCs will be generated with a CAM (computer aided-machining) program.
 We will machine parts with multiple setups and discuss strategies for complicated parts.
-Prerequisite: MEGN 201 or instructor approval.
+Prerequisite: MEGN 201.

 MEGN391.
 INTRODUCTION TO AUTOMOTIVE DESIGN.
 3.0 Semester Hrs.